dotnet/docs/docs/fsharp/get-started/get-started-vscode.md

 [!code-fsharp[ToPigLatin](~/samples/snippets/fsharp/getting-started/pig-latin.fs#L1-L14)]

 This module should be above the `main` function and below the `open System` declaration.
+Order of declarations matters in F#, so you'll need to define the function before you call it in a file.

 Now, in the `main` function, call your Pig Latin generator function on the arguments: